microprediction/microprediction/README.md

 A client providing turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.
 This project is new, but in active use by two leading financial institutions.
 Follow on [Linked-In](https://www.linkedin.com/company/65109690) for updates.

-### One thing that's different about this attempt to create good predictions

-Nobody can block.
-We're not building a library to rule them all.
-Increasing accuracy over time is *not* predicated on a superior methodology, nor is progress blocked while pull requests wait to be approved.
-Instead, predictions collide in a "micro-market", every minute of the day.
-One writes, modifies and launches algorithms that bring existing repositories to life - training them on real-world operational problems and providing *live streaming distributional prediction* like [this](https://www.microprediction.com/what).

-### You might be helping already

-If you maintain an open source time series package with a permissive license, we suggest you enable sponsorships on your repo and let us know if you are not on the list of [Python Time Series Packages](https://www.microprediction.com/blog/popular-timeseries-packages) with [notebook examples](https://github.com/microprediction/timeseries-notebooks).
-We've brought some attention to packages like [deep echo](https://www.linkedin.com/posts/petercotton_python-timeseries-activity-6752292529414242304-8G_k), [neural prophet](https://www.linkedin.com/posts/petercotton_timeseries-pytorch-fbprophet-activity-6751554855732699136-Fund), [copulas](https://www.linkedin.com/posts/petercotton_micropredictionmicroactors-plots-activity-6750123629197045760-vwfJ), [auto_ts](https://www.linkedin.com/posts/srivatsan-srinivasan-b8131b_datascience-machinelearning-ml-activity-6751504451347066880-EL5P) and many more on LI.
-Microprediction offers [prizes](https://www.microprediction.com/competitions/electricity), and we think nano-markets can organize the production of prediction more efficiently than human managers.
-But we're also conscious of market failure modes and free-riding, and we sponsor some open source projects directly.

 ## Quick links

 **Client**: [client](https://github.com/microprediction/microprediction) | [reader](https://github.com/microprediction/microprediction/blob/master/microprediction/reader.py) | [writer](https://github.com/microprediction/microprediction/blob/master/microprediction/writer.py) | [crawler](https://github.com/microprediction/microprediction/blob/master/microprediction/crawler.py)